Clutchnp/clutch_phase2/picoctf/reverse_eng.md

     ```
 In this we see that:
 1. 32 bytes are reserved on the stack pointer
-2. We store the value in the w0 register to 12th offset in the stack
+2. We store the value in the w0 register to 12th offset in the stack  // store the input arg in sp[12]
 3. We move 81 to w0 register
 4. We store w0 to the 16th offset of the stack meaning we store 81 to 16th offset
 5. We store zero to 20th offset